-NO mama should be doing a lot of work during this vacay at home!
+Mama should NOT be doing a lot of work during this vacay at home!
 So, be sure to do these tasks with your family before the vacation starts:

-- Take off work, and plan your workload accordingly
+- Take off work, or plan your workload accordingly

 - Do laundry